Tracking Down Those Electrical Gremlins

 Unfortunately with any vehicle, even if it is properly maintained, there are sometimes electrical problems.
 A lot of the time, age affects different parts of the motorcycle.
 It especially affects the wiring of a motorcycle.
 Custom motorcycles or shoddy workmanship can also lead to a lot of electrical woes.
 Some problems can be easy to fix, but on today’s complex motorcycles some of these electrical issues can be difficult to track down.

 Two essential tools that are a must have in any electrical tool box are a test light and multi-meter.
-Remember, working on a motorcycle is not like working on a house’s electrics.
+Remember, working on a motorcycle is not like working on a house’s electrical system.
 There are only 12 volts with low amps.
-12 volts could barely be felt from a motorcycle battery if both terminals were crossed, but there are parts of a motorcycle that intensify electricity such as an ignition coil.
+Twelve volts could barely be felt from a motorcycle battery if both terminals were crossed, but there are parts of a motorcycle that intensify electricity such as an ignition coil.
 These can give a dangerous jolt and caution must be exercised working on these.
-Caution should be used when working with any electrical part, because though it may not be able to harm you, it can still start a fire.
+Caution should be used when working with any electrical part, as, even when it may not be able to harm you, it can still start a fire.

 This site and articles contained herein are provided for general informational purposes only and are not a substitute or intended as professional advice.
 Please be sure to refer to your owner’s manual or consult a mechanic for information specific to your motorcycle.
 The information contained on this site and articles contained herein are provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness or timeliness and without any warranties of any kind whatsoever, express or implied.
 Rider Insurance Company, Rider Insurance Agency, Inc. and its affiliates (together, “Rider”) assume no responsibility for any errors or omissions in the content of this site and articles contained herein.
 Any action taken upon this information is strictly at your own risk and Rider will not be liable for any losses or damages in connection with your use of this site and articles.
 Additional terms and conditions apply and are available at https://www.rider.com/legal.html.

 A parasitic draw can kill a battery when the bike is off.
-Sometimes what causes this is unknown.
+Sometimes the cause of this is unknown.
 Using a multi-meter can detect how much of a draw there actually is.
 The multi-meter is used in-between two parts of the circuit.
 Usually a draw is measured from the negative terminal of the battery to the negative wire to the frame.
-There should be very little draw when the bike is off - if there is not, it is a parasitic draw.
+There should be very little draw when the bike is off.
+If not, it is a parasitic draw.
 Pulling fuses until the draw completely drops will help determine where it is coming from.
 If there are no fuses, wires may have to be disconnected until the draw goes away.
 Often times the charging system or ignition system is a good place to start.

 Multi-meters also contain voltmeters.
 These can determine if the charging system of a bike is working or if the battery is in good charging condition.
 With a lot of new bikes a computer runs a lot of the electrics.
 Diagnosing problems on some of these bikes may take special tools or scanners.
 Researching conditions is a great way to help find where to start.
 If all else fails, a dealer or certified repair shop can usually diagnose the issue.
 Be careful around electrical work as it can lead to harm or fire if done incorrectly.
 With a little patience and some basic know-how, most electrical gremlins can be found.